rezakhosh78/3X-UI-Ratio/README.md

 **3X-UI Ratio** is an independent quota-management panel for 3X-UI.

-It reads users from the 3X-UI API, obtains each client's traffic usage from the subscription URL, stores quota information in its own database, and can disable a client through the official 3X-UI API when the configured quota is reached.
+It reads users from the 3X-UI API, obtains each client's traffic usage, stores quota information in its own database, and can disable a client through the official 3X-UI API when the configured quota is reached.

 > 3X-UI Ratio does **not** directly edit the 3X-UI database.